Journal of Environmental and Agricultural Sciences (JEAS) is a peer-reviewed international journal publishes following types of article:

 Articles should be as concise as possible; however, it should not exceed 4-10 pages of the journal (12-26 pages with double space excluding figures and tables of word document).

 The submitted articles should be divided into the following sections;

 (a) Title page: should contain title of the article, complete names of authors, affiliated institutes, and email IDs.
-Complete details of Corresponding author.
+Complete details of the Corresponding author.
 Avoid abbreviations in the title.

-(b) Abstract: Abstract of approximately 100-350 words describing clearly but briefly about background, methodology, results, and conclusion.
+(c) Abstract: Abstract of approximately 100-350 words describing clearly but briefly about background, methodology, results, and conclusion.

-(b) Keywords: 4-10 keywords most relevant to the contents of the article should be indicated at the end of abstract.
+(d) Keywords: 4-10 keywords most relevant to the contents of the article should be indicated at the end of abstract.

-(c) Introduction: Introduction stating clearly the purpose and background of the research work done with some review of literature.
+(e) Introduction: Introduction stating clearly the purpose and background of the research work done with some review of literature.

-(d) Results and Discussion: This section may be combined or presented separately
+(g) Results and Discussion: This section may be combined or presented separately

-(h) Competing interest
+(i) Competing interest

-(i) Acknowledgements: Acknowledge all the contributors, sources of funding and scholarships etc.
+(j) Acknowledgements: Acknowledge all the contributors, sources of funding and scholarships etc.

-(l) Tables and figures must be arranged at the end of the manuscript
+(l) Tables and figures must be arranged at the end of the manuscript.

 6.2 Short Communications